Dyslexia in different languages

 Different languages, dyslexia and spelling transparency

-Danish speakers are sometimes said to swallow their consonants, making it a bit of a challenge for learners to hear which words they are using.
+Danish speakers sometimes swallow their consonants.
+This fact makes it a bit of a challenge for learners to hear which words they are using.
 Looking at a danish word on paper you won’t necessarily know how to say it out loud.
 The same goes for French with it’s je peux (I can), il peut (he can) and un peu (a little), pronounced in the same way (x and t silent) but with different meanings.
 Dyslexics students, as well as English students, often struggle with the irregular spelling of the language.
 They often feel the need for an extensive repertoire of strategies to overcome the challenge.

 Studies are being done on dyslexia in different languages but there is still much left to discover.
-Such as how dyslexia looks like in languages that are written in another direction, like Arabic, or in a language that doesn’t have an alphabet, such as Mandarin.
-Learning Chinese you must match the meaning and sound to a specific character, which in fact results in a perhaps more complicated and severe disorder than that of English dyslexics.
+Such as how dyslexia looks like in languages when you write in another direction.
+For example, Arabic, or in a language that doesn’t have an alphabet, such as Mandarin.
+Learning the Chinese language you must match the meaning and sound to a specific character, which in fact results in a perhaps more complicated and severe disorder in learning this language than that of English dyslexics.

 Chinese-speaking children with dyslexia have a disorder that is a whole lot different.
-It can be seen both in some areas of the brain and in how they perform on visual and oral language tasks, reveals a report.
+It can be seen both in some areas of the brain and in how they perform on visual and oral language tasks, reveals a report in Nature Research Community.
 English dyslexia consists of a “phonological disorder”, which means that dyslexic English speakers have trouble detecting or manipulating the sound structure of oral language.
 This leads to problems in mapping sounds onto letters.
 Dyslexia in Chinese, however, earlier findings show is in fact two disorders: both a visuospatial deficit and a phonological disorder combined.

 The difference, as mentioned before, can be traced to the two languages.
 In English, the alphabetic letters are pronounceable.
 It is possible to use letter-to-sound conversion rules to understand how words are supposed to be spoken.
 Chinese words, on the other hand, are based on graphic forms, i.e. characters – a number of complicated lines intertwined in a square.
 Their pronunciations must be memorized by rote.
 Therefore, Chinese-speakers must perform a fine-tuned visuospatial analysis in order to activate the characters’ phonological and semantic information.